 In Italian, “osteria” means a place where the owner “hosts” guests.
 The restaurant offers lunch Monday through Friday, brunch Saturday and Sunday, and dinner seven nights each week.

 The open kitchen allows for guests to watch the action of their meal preparation unfold.
-Executive Chef Bill Dorrler oversees the kitchen operations at Osteria Morini, led daily by Chef di Cucina Ben Pflaumer.
+Corporate Executive Chef Bill Dorrler oversees the kitchen operations at Osteria Morini, led daily by Executive Chef Ben Pflaumer.
 Osteria Morini’s wine list was curated by AMG Beverage Director Hristo Zisovski to include wines native to this part of Italy.

 Osteria Morini received two and a half stars from the Washington Post and two and a half stars from Washingtonian Magazine.
 Zagat and Thrillist also consistently rank it among best Italian in DC.